 However upon mention of my photo rather dramatically the demeanor of the museum curator almost instantly changed! (quick as a ghost your might even say)

 A wave of (choose one) dismay, disgust, disappointment washed across his friendly features for I had just moved from the category of amateur historian and placed myself into the category of "those people"

 Conversation was over.

-In general, and for reasons I still do not understand; Fort Christmas had become a Mecca of sorts for mediums, spiritualists and ghost hunters
+In general, and for reasons I still do not understand; Fort Christmas had become a Mecca of sorts for mediums, spiritualists and ghost hunters from near and far.

 A marvelous collection of old Florida Cracker houses!

-The story: Mid Florida summer hot and sticky-far too hot to kayak or do anything and so we took a ride to Fort Christmas.
+Mid Florida summer hot and sticky-far too hot to kayak or do anything and so we took a ride to Fort Christmas.
 I grabbed my point and shoot camera.

 We lived close enough that I could return to the park anytime with my good cameras.

 So we parked the truck and walked to the Florida cracker settlement (my words)